This quilt, made of tiny pieces of Japanese kimono silk, really sparkles in the sunlight! May its beauty shine some cheer into your day.

 The exhibits were all exquisitely balanced, well-contextualized by clear but un-intrusive signage, and thematically interesting.
 I liked the thematic organization; it makes it easier for non-specialists to see the differences between Chinese, Japanese, and Tibetan sculpture or painting , for example, when you see the objects side by side.
 Loved the Chinese landscapes with the tiny human figures and soaring mountains wrapped in mist, the adorable ducklings in the Chinese style, and the plum bough cloaked in snow.

 But the best thing was to discover a link between my recent creation and Japanese tradition!
 Below you’ll see my big discovery: an eighteenth-century overcoat or kesa, where wisteria winds around other “auspicious motifs” including chrysanthemums and peonies.
 A phoenix flies by, adding to the baroque feel and hopeful message.

 This visit reminded me of the profound eloquence of symbols.
 The crane–symbol of longevity–is featured in many delightful objects seen in the museum: for example this exquisite writing box.
-My quilt also has a tiny crane tucked inside; see it hiding in the reeds below?
+My quilt also has a tiny crane–or more precisely, a white heron, also an emblem of good luck*–tucked inside; see it hiding in the reeds below?